-On 22 December 2017, the Company has entered into a binding Heads of Agreement (HOA) to purchase all of the issued capital of Ion Mining Pty Ltd (Acquisition).
-Ion Mining's 100% owned subsidiary, Geograph Polska sp. z o.o. is the applicant for the Przecznica concession (pending) and upon granting, it will be entitled to 100% interest in the concession.
-The Company has an exclusive option to acquire Ion Mining at any time within the next 6 months.
+The Company has negotiated to acquire 100% of the issued capital of Ion Mining Pty Ltd (Ion Mining) which is developing the Przecznica Cobalt Project in Poland.
+The Company has entered into a Deed of Variation to the Heads of Agreement dated 22 December 2017.
+Ion Mining's 100% owned subsidiary, Geograph Polska sp. z o.o. is the applicant for the Przecznica concession (pending) and if successful, it will be entitled to 100% interest in the concession.
+The progress of Ion Mining's application has taken considerably longer than originally anticipated.
+This has been partly due to the fact that Ion Mining is the first company in Poland to apply for an exploration concession for cobalt.